-Consider how much data you send to each Session Recording Server and how quickly the servers can process and store this data.
+Consider how much data you will be sending to each Session Recording Server and how quickly the servers can process and store this data.
 The rate at which your system can store incoming data must be higher than the data input rate.

 To estimate your data input rate, multiply the number of sessions recorded by the average size of each recorded session and divide by the time for which you are recording sessions.
 For example, you might record 5,000 Microsoft Outlook sessions of 20 MB each over an 8-hour work day.
 In this case, the data input rate is approximately 3.5 Mbps.
 (5,000 sessions times 20 MB divided by 8 hours, divided by 3,600 seconds per hour.)
-A typical Session Recording Server connected to a 100 Mbps LAN with sufficient disk space to store the recorded data can process data at around 5.0 Mbps based on the physical limits imposed by disk and network IOPS.
-This rate is the processing rate.
-In the example, the processing rate (5.0 Mbps) is higher than the input rate (3.5 Mbps), so recording the 5,000 Outlook sessions is feasible.